modeneis/tweetaspike/README.md

 Tweetaspike
 ===========

 The purpose of this sample application is to show that Aerospike APIs on top of a key-value store are an effective way to write applications with Aerospike as the only database.
-To demonstrate, this sample app describes the design and implementation of a twitter-like application.
+To demonstrate, this sample app describes the design and implementation of a "twitter-like" application called Tweetaspike.

 The code is easy to follow and substantial enough to be a foundation in learning how to leverage Aerospike's technology and it can also be used as a "seed" application that you can expand.